Guardian Balance Bike Review

 guardian balance bike ridden by an older toddler on a sidewalk

-Kids wearing 18mo or 24mo pants were too short for the bike (their legs weren’t long enough for their full foot to touch the ground while sitting on the saddle).
-Toddlers in 2T and 3T were a great fit on the bike.
-Taller kids in 4T were able to ride the Guardian, but the seat post was maxed out, and the bike didn’t offer additional room for growth.
+Kids wearing 18mo or 24mo pants were too short for the bike, as their legs weren’t long enough to touch the ground flat-footed while seated.
+Toddlers in 2T and 3T were a great fit.
+Taller kids in 4T could ride the Guardian, but the seat post was maxed out with no room for further growth.

 Fit of Guardian Balance Bike by Pant Size

-While pants sizes provide a great estimate, knowing your child’s inseam is the best way to ensure a proper fit.
+While pants sizes provide a useful estimate, knowing your child’s inseam is the most reliable way to ensure a proper fit.
+The Guardian balance bike is a best buy for kids with an inseam of 12.5″ to 14″.
 (Watch this video to see how to measure inseam for a bike.)
-The Guardian balance bike is a best buy for kids with an inseam of 12.5″ – 14″.

 What is the relationship between seat height and a child’s inseam?

-When riding a balance bike, the seat should be set 0.5″ – 1″ lower than the child’s inseam.
-This allows them to sit on the seat and have a slight knee bend when their feet are flat on the ground, as seen here.
+When riding a balance bike, the seat should be set 0.5″ to 1″ lower than the child’s inseam.
+This allows them to sit on the saddle with a slight knee bend when their feet are flat on the ground.

 Child on Guardian balance bike, shown from side with slight knee bend

-However, when first getting acclimated to a balance bike, a child will stand and walk for a time.
-During this time, the seat can be a little taller, about 0″ – 0.5″ below inseam.
+When first getting used to a balance bike, a child will walk and stand for a while.
+During this period, the seat can be set a little closer to inseam height, about 0″ to 0.5″ below.

 How long will my child fit on the Guardian Balance Bike?

-Kids typically fit on a balance bike for around 2 years, but it can vary greatly depending on a child’s growth rate.
-Guardian’s site suggests a height fit from 33″ – 40″, but our tester in 4T pants who was just over the max recommended height was able to happily ride the bike.
+Kids typically fit on a balance bike for around 2 years, though growth rates vary.
+Guardian’s site suggests a height range of 33″ to 40″, but our 4T tester who was just over the maximum recommended height was still able to ride happily.

 young boy running on Guardian balance bike down the sidewalk